0xt4cs/ephemeralmail2.0/README.md

 - **Soft Delete**: Emails are marked as inactive but not permanently removed
 - **Recovery**: Soft-deleted emails can be recovered within 14 days
 - **Hard Delete**: Emails are permanently deleted after 14 days
-- **Public API**: Only emails created via public API can be managed via public API

 ## License